LamelK/solar-prediction-mlops_zoomcamp/README.md

 Create a `.env` file and copy the template from `.env.template`.
 You will need to replace the placeholders with your actual variables.

-For now, add your AWS credentials.
+For now, add your AWS credentials and you can also edit the aws region to the region of your choices.

 There is a `RELOAD_SECRET`, where you can input your password.
 This will be used for reloading the API to refresh and fetch the latest model after retraining.

 There's also a `SOURCE_REPO` variable.
-This is optional and is only needed if you are going to make deployments to Prefect Cloud as it allows the Prefect worker to access your flows from GitHub However, this guide focuses on running flows locally with a local Prefect server, without setting up deployments or a Prefect worker.
+This is optional and is only needed if you are going to make deployments to Prefect Cloud as it allows the Prefect worker to access your flows from GitHub However, this guide focuses only on running flows locally without setting up deployments or a Prefect worker.

 ---